liquidiqq/iconkit/README.md

 <br />

+---

 ## Icon sizing

 ### Global icon sizes

 Icons are sized using Tailwindcss classes.
-Regular size is `h-6 w-6` and mini is `h-5 w-5`.
-To change these global sizes, use the `$regularSize`, and `$miniSize` stores:
+Regular icon size is `h-6 w-6` and mini icon size is `h-5 w-5`.
+To change these global sizes with Tailwindcss, use the `$regularSize`, and `$miniSize` stores:

 ```html
 <script>